StructifyAI/structify-python/docs/source/python_client/datasets.rst

 ---------------------
 The basis of creating datasets is defining the schema, much like creating a blueprint for a database.
 The schema of a Structify dataset is comprised of entity tables, which are in turn made up of columns (which we call Properties), and the relationships between them.
 Check out the example code below for more clarity.

-Before you can sping up AI agents to fill up your datasets, we need to define the schema of the dataset.
+Before you can spin up AI agents to fill up your datasets, we need to define the schema of the dataset.
 Note that each entity table, column, and relationship in the dataset needs a name and description.

 If you have a schema you want your dataset to follow, you can easily pre-define your schema using our Python objects.